davidtwco/rfcs/text/0000-build-std/4-build-std-always.md

   3. It is a tier one target, so the project guarantees that the `core`, `alloc` and `std` will build and that they have been tested

-  4. It is a tier one target, so there are distributed artefacts for the `core`, `alloc` and `std` crates
+  4. It is a tier one target, so there are distributed artifacts for the `core`, `alloc` and `std` crates

   5. All of `core`, `alloc` and `std` will be built by default